guybedford/require-css/README.md

 ### Motivation

 The use case for RequireCSS came out of a need to manage templates and their CSS together.
-When writing a large dynamic application, with templates being rendered on the client-side, it makes more sense to inject the CSS as needed as part of rendering the template than having server-side CSS management or one large file.
-When building, templates and CSS can be bundled together into [separate layers](http://requirejs.org/docs/1.0/docs/faq-optimization.html#priority) to allow much more fine grained control over loading than is typical.
+When writing a large dynamic application, with templates being rendered on the client-side, it can be beneficial to inject the CSS as templates are required instead of dumping all the CSS together separately.
+The added benefit of this is then being able to build the CSS naturally with the RequireJS optimizer, which also supports [separate build layers](http://requirejs.org/docs/1.0/docs/faq-optimization.html#priority) as needed.

 ### Script-inlined CSS Benefits

+By default, during the build CSS is compressed and inlined as a string within the layer that injects the CSS when run.

 If the layer is included as a `<script>` tag, only one browser request is needed instead of many separate CSS requests with `<link>` tags.